We are always seeking new vendors to sell at the market. Come and try it out! First time vendors can sell at the LVFM market free of charge.

 The Lander Valley Farmers Market runs from 9 a.m. to 11:30 a.m. every Saturday at the Lander City Park between June and October.
 Set up begins at 8 a.m. and vendors must be there no later than 8:30 a.m.
 No sales are allowed before 9 a.m.
 Even if you sell out of your product, you are required to remain in your space until the end of the market.

-A 10 ft. x 10 ft. stall costs $10 per market (reduced price in winter).
-If you pay for the entire season upfront, the per-market price is reduced, and you get a guaranteed location each week.
+A 10 ft. x 10 ft. stall costs $10 per market.
+If you pay for the entire season upfront, you get a guaranteed location each week.
 First time vendors get one free market to try it out.

 3. What To Bring/Essential Gear

-You are responsible for your own table, chair and sunshade.
-Sunshades are highly recommended to protect your items from the elements.
-A 40 lb. per leg anchor system (water bags, etc.) is required to hold down sunshade in the event of high winds.
+You are responsible for your own table, chair and tent.
+Tents are highly recommended to protect your items from the elements.
+A 20 lb. per leg anchor system (water bags, etc.) is required to hold down tent in the event of high winds.
 Umbrellas are not recommended.

 4. Sales Rules

-Vendors must comply with all applicable laws, ordinances and regulations of the State of Wyoming and Fremont County.
+Vendors must comply with all applicable laws, ordinances and regulations of the State of Wyoming and Fremont County, including updated COVID-19 Guidelines.
 Sales tax ordinances apply.
 You cannot purchase and resell other vendors items.
 Only locally produced goods are allowed for sale at the market.
+All

 5. Wyoming Food Freedom Act